michaljerabek/Crown-Control/README.md

 10. Kill all processes in Task Manager related to Logitech Options and close Brackets (or restart your computer).
 11. Run Logitech Options and Brackets.

-On macOS you can use official method, but it may not work (it didn't work for me, but I tried that only in VirtualBox):
+On macOS you can use the official method, but it may not work (it didn't work for me, but I tried it only in VirtualBox):

 1. Copy `9df01287-806d-4292-9ee4-2c6e477fee55` folder from the extenstion folder to `~/Library/Application Support/Logitech/Logitech Options/Plugins`.
 2. Enable `Developer Mode` in Logitech Options (`Logitech Options` > `Craft` > `More` > `Software`).